Frann Altman, Psy.D...

 The Change is Upon Us, Like it or Not.
 So like it.

 Shake, rattle and roll.
 Not just Jerry Lee Lewis, but the whole world is speaking up, flipping the script and getting our attention.
 Compassion and heart go out to the people in Japan who are not only suffering through the disasterous earthquake(s) and the reactor episodes, but also that the temperatures are so very cold at night, adding to their trauma.
 The planet is a fragile life force with a fierce roar and we are shown how fragile we are as well.
 How good are we to one another?
 In the midst of fear do we reach out or cower to cover what we have?
 Do we share when sharing is needed?
 If your attitude determines your altitude, then you have the potential to change the vision of your version and help transform the time of now.
-For those who have much or anything really, an attitude of gratitude is the daily mantra that there but for the grace...It tolls for thee
+For those who have much or anything really, an attitude of gratitude is the daily mantra that there but for the grace...It tolls for thee.
+Prayers to all.

 The Catastrophe along the Gulf Coast and beyond